Quality management: Approaches

-Proponents of each approach have sought to improve them as well as apply them for small, medium and large gains.
-Simple one is Process Approach, which forms the basis of ISO 9001:2008 Quality Management System standard, duly driven from the 'Eight principles of Quality management', process approach being one of them.
+Proponents of each approach have sought to improve them as well as apply them for small, medium, and large gains.
+The simple one is the Process Approach, which forms the basis of ISO 9001:2008 Quality Management System standard, duly driven from the 'Eight principles of Quality management', the process approach is one of them.
 Thareja writes about the mechanism and benefits: "The process (proficiency) may be limited in words, but not in its applicability.
-While it fulfills the criteria of all-round gains: in terms of the competencies augmented by the participants; the organisation seeks newer directions to the business success, the individual brand image of both the people and the organisation, in turn, goes up.
-The competencies which were hitherto rated as being smaller, are better recognized and now acclaimed to be more potent and fruitful".
+While it fulfills the criteria of all-around gains: in terms of the competencies augmented by the participants; the organization seeks newer directions to the business success, and the individual brand image of both the people and the organization, in turn, goes up.
+The competencies, which were hitherto rated as being smaller, are better recognized and now acclaimed to be more potent and fruitful".
 The more complex Quality improvement tools are tailored for enterprise types not originally targeted.
 For example, Six Sigma was designed for manufacturing but has spread to service enterprises.
-Each of these approaches and methods has met with success but also with failures.
+Each of these approaches and methods has met with success and failure.

-Some of the common differentiators between success and failure include commitment, knowledge and expertise to guide improvement, scope of change/improvement desired (Big Bang type changes tend to fail more often compared to smaller changes) and adaption to enterprise cultures.
-For example, quality circles do not work well in every enterprise (and are even discouraged by some managers), and relatively few TQM-participating enterprises have won the national quality awards.
+Some common differentiators between success and failure include commitment, knowledge, and expertise to guide improvement, the scope of change/improvement desired (Big Bang-type changes tend to fail more often compared to smaller changes), and adaption to enterprise cultures.
+For example, quality circles do not work well in every enterprise (and are even discouraged by some managers), and relatively few TQM-participating enterprises have won national quality awards.

-There have been well publicized failures of BPR, as well as Six Sigma.
-Enterprises therefore need to consider carefully which quality improvement methods to adopt, and certainly should not adopt all those listed here.
+There have been well-publicized failures of BPR, as well as Six Sigma.
+Enterprises therefore need to consider carefully which quality improvement methods to adopt and certainly should not adopt all those listed here.

-It is important not to underestimate the people factors, such as culture, in selecting a quality improvement approach.
-Any improvement (change) takes time to implement, gain acceptance and stabilize as accepted practice.
-Improvement must allow pauses between implementing new changes so that the change is stabilized and assessed as a real improvement, before the next improvement is made (hence continual improvement, not continuous improvement).
+The people factors, such as culture, should not be underestimated in selecting a quality improvement approach.
+Any improvement (change) takes time to implement, gain acceptance, and stabilize as an accepted practice.
+Improvement must allow pauses between implementing new changes so that the change is stabilized and assessed as a real improvement before the next improvement is made (hence continual improvement, not continuous improvement).

 Improvements that change the culture take longer as they have to overcome greater resistance to change.
 It is easier and often more effective to work within the existing cultural boundaries and make small improvements (that is 'Kaizen') than to make major transformational changes.
-Use of Kaizen in Japan was a major reason for the creation of Japanese industrial and economic strength.
+The use of Kaizen in Japan was a major reason for the creation of Japanese industrial and economic strength.

-On the other hand, transformational change works best when an enterprise faces a crisis and needs to make major changes in order to survive.
-In Japan, the land of Kaizen, Carlos Ghosn led a transformational change at Nissan Motor Company which was in a financial and operational crisis.
-Well organized quality improvement programs take all these factors into account when selecting the quality improvement methods.
+On the other hand, transformational change works best when an enterprise faces a crisis and needs to make major changes to survive.
+In Japan, the land of Kaizen, Carlos Ghosn led a transformational change at Nissan Motor Company, which was in a financial and operational crisis.
+Well-organized quality improvement programs take all these factors into account when selecting quality improvement methods.